FelixEder/goodseeds/README.md

 We have also created the necessary collections in Firestore that we will use.
 The structure in those collections may be updated as we discover new problems.
 ### What we have yet to do

-At the moment we have only done wery basic styling.
+At the moment we have only done very basic styling.
 We will try to use bootstrap in order to create the styling for the app.
 ### Project file structure

 ##### Frontend